secureailabs/datascience/README.md

 ## Install all Dependencies for local development
 - Run `python build/install.py` \
-*`Dependency Requirements are listed in config/requirements/*.txt`*

-## Set the required environment variables:
-None that depending on where you are this need a different formatting below is the setting from the test docker
-- Run `export PATH_DIR_DATASET=/data`

 ## Run Test package
 - Run `python run_tests.py`